apostrophecms/docs/docs/guide/core-widgets.md

 **Or: How to get access to the editing interface when embedded HTML breaks it.**

 The HTML widget allows content editors to embed raw HTML directly into a template.
 This can be helpful if they may need to add third-party features (e.g., sign-up forms).
 This can also be very dangerous since there are no limits to what they can add.
-Bad Javascript in embedded HTML can break the user interface, making it impossible to remove the bad code.
+Bad JavaScript in embedded HTML can break the user interface, making it impossible to remove the bad code.

 **Think carefully before providing this widget option to editors and make them aware of the risks.**